tenstorrent/tt-metal/tests/tt_metal/tt_metal/README.md

 <!-- tocstop -->

 ## Test Naming
-Prefix test names with the core type(s) that the test is using.
+Prefix test names with the core type(s) that the test is using:
  - If it's using Tensix cores, prefix it with `Tensix`
  - If it's using active ethernet cores, prefix it with `ActiveEth`
  - If it's using idle ethernet cores, prefix it with `IdleEth`